Anthony-Nolan/Atlas/README.md

   - This is the next step that my fail due to permissions issues.
   - If you get a 403 error, again speak to your Azure estate manager and ensure you have the permissions granted.

+### Functions

+Getting functions to run locally with Swagger for VS2019:

+- To run a function set it as your start-up project and run it.
+- (if Swagger has been configured for that FunctionApp) the Swagger web addresses should be shown in the list of Http Functions.
+- Simply copy this address into your browser and you will be able to trigger the functions from there.
+- Trigger the HealthCheck endpoint in Swagger to make sure the function is working correctly.

 ## More detailed Notes

 ### Long directories